99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 such as Availability Zone, instance type, or custom metadata.

 Amazon ECR:
-elastic container registry, used to store and manage docker images on AWS
+elastic container registry, used to store and manage docker images on AWS (IT CAN HOST THEM)
 private repo for your account or public repo using ECR public gallery
 IAM role to EC2 instance to pull ECR repository